erenozy66/erenozy66/README.md

 ## Info

 Hi there, I'm Eren Ozyurek.
-I am a fullstack developer from Belgium :be:
+I am a fullstack developer from Belgium!